 - Company’s profit margin

 Please note, this ratio will not tell you whether the return is due to high profit margins or due to effective use of assets or due to financial leverage.
 As a value investor you need to analyse ROE.
-For instance, investor can not know the impact of company’s debt on its future profitability from ROE.
+For instance, investors can not know the impact of a company’s debt on its future profitability from the return on equity ratio.

-To increase Return on equity or ROE, management can do followings;
+To increase Return on equity, management can do followings;

 - Improve profitability as return on equity can decrease with lower profit margin.
 This means, management has to squeeze profit out of each dollar of sales.